shanel-elm/unit-front-end-web-development/intro-to-dom/readme.md

 ![Starting view](./assets/starting-view.png)

-> **Note**: If the image is broken, there is a copy in the lesson assets folder called `stranger-things`, or you can use a search engine to find a similar image.

 You can see that there is a hierarchy among the elements.
 Some elements are children.
 Some are parents.
 Some are siblings.

 ![HTML Tree](./assets/html-tree.png)